 Using a Non-Integrated Merchant Services Processor

 You do not need to use one of our integrated merchant services providers.
 If you have a particularly amazing rate elsewhere, or otherwise prefer to continue to use a separate merchant services processor, you may do so.
-If you want to track charges and payments in MD HQ, using a separate merchant services processor would involve double-entry of this information into MD HQ and your chosen merchant services system.
-Using a separate merchant services processor also means that patients will not be able to pay their invoices or add a credit card via the MD HQ Patient Portal.
+If you want to track charges and payments in Cerbo, using a separate merchant services processor would involve double-entry of this information into Cerbo and your chosen merchant services system.
+Using a separate merchant services processor also means that patients will not be able to pay their invoices or add a credit card via the Cerbo Patient Portal.